Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/admin/github-actions/advanced-configuration-and-troubleshooting/high-availability-for-github-actions.md

 ---
 title: High availability for GitHub Actions
-intro: 'There are some special considerations for administering {% data variables.product.prodname_actions %} in a high availability configuration.'
+intro: "There are some special considerations for administering {% data variables.product.prodname_actions %} in a high availability configuration."
 versions:
-  ghes: '>=3.0'
+  ghes: ">=3.0"
 type: reference
 topics:
   - Actions